karaca-i/RegressionModel/README.md

 # Regression Model Visualizer
-A technical project designed to enable the creation of various types of simple machine learning models; **linear, polynomial, logistic** (for classification), **multi-featured models**.
+A technical project designed to enable the creation of various types of simple machine learning models.
 Once you create a model, you can observe its training performance and effectiveness **in real-time through graphical representations.**

 The unique aspect of this project is that **it doesn't rely on** external machine learning libraries; instead, all functionalities are implemented from scratch.
-The project offers control over factors like learning rate, regularization coefficient, and other variables that influence the model's behavior and efficiency.
+The project **offers control over factors** like **learning rate**, **regularization coefficient**, and other variables that influence the model's behavior and efficiency.

+<h3 align="left">Motivation</h3>
+Discovering insights for inquiries like:

+- How does adjusting the learning rate influence the accuracy of model training?
+- How can excessive regularization of model parameters lead to underfitting instead of preventing overfitting?

+Or even though you do not understand the basics of machine learning, you can just enjoy investigating the learning process of your self-created models, and play around.

-<h3 align="left">Languages and Tools:</h3>
+<h3 align="left">Languages and Tools</h3>
 <p align="left"> <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a> <a href="https://www.w3.org/html/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a>  <a href="https://flask.palletsprojects.com/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/pocoo_flask/pocoo_flask-icon.svg" alt="flask" width="40" height="40"/> </a> <a href="https://heroku.com" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/heroku/heroku-icon.svg" alt="heroku" width="40" height="40"/> </a>  </p>

 ## **Contributors**